What Quick Spreading Virus Relied On Recipients’ Curiosity To Propagate?

-Launched by two students in the Philippines, the virus came attached to an email with the subject “ILOVEYOU” and LOVE-LETTER-FOR-YOU.TXT as an attached file.
-In reality the attached file was actually a VBS script but, because of the way Windows parses file names when the computer is set to hide the extensions, it didn’t show the full file name with the .TXT.VBS at the end—only if you had changed the default settings in Windows to always show the file extension would you see what the love letter really was.
+Launched by two young computer programmers in the Philippines, the virus came attached to an email with the subject “ILOVEYOU” and LOVE-LETTER-FOR-YOU.TXT as an attached file.
+In reality, the attached file was actually a VBS script but, because of the way Windows parses file names when the computer is set to hide the extensions, it didn’t show the full file name with the .TXT.VBS at the end—only if you had changed the default settings in Windows to always show file extensions would you see what type of file the love letter really was.

-Once clicked, the ILOVEYOU virus took advantage of an enormously powerful scripting engine tucked away with in Windows that very few people were even aware of–Microsoft had never formally used the engine, it was essentially a piece of orphaned but extremely powerful code.
+Once clicked, the ILOVEYOU virus took advantage of a very powerful scripting engine tucked away within Windows that very few people were even aware of.
 Many recipients, who would be hesitant to open a strange file, thought it was a harmless text file and opened it.
-Because the virus replicated itself using the address book of the previously infected host, the lover letter would come from a person you actually knew—the temptation to open and read a love letter from someone you had a personal relationship with and that was addressed to you was simply too strong.
+Because the virus spread itself using the address book of the previously infected host, the lover letter would come from a person you actually knew—the temptation to open and read a love letter from someone you had a personal relationship with and that was addressed to you was simply too strong.
 People, by the hundreds of thousands, opened the email.